 1994 - Kim Il Sung dies suddenly in his country villa on 8 July from a heart attack "owing to heavy mental strains".
 His state funeral is held on 18 July and is followed by a three-year-long period of national mourning.

 It is later reported that Kim's death occurred during a heated argument with Kim Jong Il.

 Suspicions over the circumstances of Kim's death are heightened by reports that Kim Jong Il refused to allow doctors to enter his father's room for an extended period.
 Further questions are raised by the crash of two out of the five helicopters assigned to fly Kim's corpse to Pyongyang, killing the doctors and bodyguards on board, and by the disappearance without trace of other functionaries.

-Kim Jong Il is also reported to have concealed the depth of the country's economic crisis and the extent of its famine from his father, and to have opposed reunification with the South.
+Kim Jong Il is also reported to have concealed the depth of the country's economic crisis and the extent of its food shortages from his father.

 1995 - Chronic food shortages are exacerbated by record floods in the summer months.
 Widespread famine follows.
-It is estimated that by the year 2000 between 600,000 and one million people die of starvation and famine-related illnesses.
-Some reports claim that as many as three million die.
+It is estimated that by the year 2000 between 450,000 and two million people have died of starvation and famine-related illnesses.
+Some reports claim that as many as three million have died.

 In 2003 the World Food Program and the UN Children's Fund (UNICEF) report that chronic malnutrition has left 42% of North Korean children physically stunted and in danger of intellectual impairment.

 1997 - Kim Jong Il is named general secretary of the Korean Workers' Party in October.
 In September 1998 he is reconfirmed as chairman of the National Defence Commission, which is declared to be the "highest office of state".
 Kim is also supreme commander of the People's Armed Forces.

 A new party slogan states that "Kim Il Sung is Kim Jong Il".